babylonchain/covenant-signer/docs/deployment.md

 ```

 The Covenant Signer also consumes an additional configuration file containing
-global parameters (`global-params.json`), ie parameters which are shared between
+global parameters (`global-params.json`), i.e. parameters which are shared
-several services of the Babylon BTC Staking system.
-The file resides under the
+between several services of the Babylon BTC Staking system.
+The file resides
-same path as `config.toml`.
+under the same directory as `config.toml`.

 The file contents can be obtained from
 [here](https://github.com/babylonchain/phase1-devnet/tree/main/parameters).